Funny Farm (film)

 Funny Farm is a 1988 American comedy film starring Chevy Chase and Madolyn Smith.
 The film was adapted from a 1985 comedic novel of the same name by Jay Cronley.
-The movie was filmed on location in Vermont, mostly in Townshend, Vermont.
-It was the final film directed by George Roy Hill.
+It was the final film directed by George Roy Hill before his death in 2002.

 Plot

-Andy Farmer (Chase) is a New York City sports writer who moves with his wife, Elizabeth (Smith) to the seemingly charming town of Redbud, Vermont, so he can write a novel.
-They do not get along well with the residents, and other quirks arise such as being given exorbitant funeral bills for a long-dead man buried on their land years before they acquired the house.
+Andy Farmer is a New York City sports writer who moves with his wife, Elizabeth, to the seemingly charming town of Redbud, Vermont, so he can write a novel.
+They do not get along well with the residents, and other quirks arise such as being given exorbitant funeral bills for Claude Musselman, a long-dead man buried on their land years before they acquired the house.

 Marital troubles soon arise from the quirkiness of Redbud as well as the fact that Elizabeth was critical of Andy's manuscript, while writing her own manuscripts for children's books.
-Andy's publisher stops into town to personally see the manuscript of the novel after letters informing him of his deadline go unanswered.
-To avoid having to return the advance that the publisher gave him, Andy takes one of Elizabeth's manuscripts and passes it off as his own.
-After Elizabeth receives a call from Andy's publisher praising the work on "his children's book", she leaves Andy out of anger.
+Andy's publisher Michael Sinclair comes to town to personally see the manuscript of the novel after letters informing him of his deadline go unanswered.
+To avoid having to return the advance that Sinclair gave him, Andy takes one of Elizabeth's manuscripts and passes it off as his own.
+After Elizabeth receives a call from Sinclair praising the work on "his children's book", she leaves Andy out of anger.

 They soon decide to divorce and sell their home.
-To expedite the sale, the Farmers offer the town's residents a $15,000 donation to Redbud, and $50 cash each if they help make a good impression on their prospective home buyers.
+To expedite the sale, the Farmers offer the town's residents a $15,000 donation to Redbud and $50 cash each if they help make a good impression on their prospective home buyers.
 To that end, the citizens remake Redbud into a perfect Norman Rockwell-style town.
-Their charade dazzles a pair of prospective buyers, who make the Farmers an offer on the house; however, Andy declines to sell, realizing that he genuinely enjoys small-town living.
+Their charade dazzles Bud and Betsy Culbertson, a pair of prospective buyers, who make the Farmers an offer on the house; however, Andy declines to sell, realizing that he genuinely enjoys small-town living.

-He and Elizabeth decide to stay together in Redbud, much to the chagrin of the locals, who are now angry that they lost their promised money.
-Though the mayor does not hold the Farmers liable for the $15,000, as the sale of their house did not occur, Andy decides to pay everyone in Redbud their $50, which helps improve his standing among the townspeople.
-The film ends with Andy taking a job as a sports writer for the Redbud newspaper, and Elizabeth, now pregnant with their first child, having written multiple children's stories.
+Andy and Elizabeth decide to stay together in Redbud, much to the chagrin of the locals, who are now angry that they lost their promised money.
+Though Mayor Barclay does not hold the Farmers liable for the $15,000, as the sale of their house did not occur, Andy decides to pay everyone in Redbud their $50, which helps improve his standing among the townspeople.
+The film ends with Andy taking a job as a sportswriter for the Redbud newspaper, and Elizabeth, now pregnant with their first child, having written multiple children's stories.